You love what you do. Yet, have you ever had to field questions by sceptics about QNET?

 Direct selling is also not a get-rich-quick scheme.
 Yes, it’s possible to make money — a lot of money even — from direct sales.
 But like every other business on the planet, one’s success in direct selling is down to hard work.
 There are no shortcuts!

 Finally, direct selling is not an investment scheme.
-If you’re paying money, it’s for the purchase of products/services only, and nothing more.
+If you’re paying money, it’s for purchasing products/services only, and nothing more.

 As for the definition of direct selling, the World Federation of Direct Selling Associations explains it as “a retail channel used by top global brands and smaller, entrepreneurial companies to market products and services to consumers”.

-Incidentally, direct selling is not a new industry but a retail channel that is almost as old as civilisation itself.
+Incidentally, direct selling is not a new industry but a retail channel almost as old as civilisation itself.

 It is all about the products